 Overview

 The Tishman Construction Management Program (TCMP) offers the Master of Science in Engineering (M.S.E.) degree program in Construction Engineering and Management (CE&M), as well as multiple options for dual degrees in collaboration with other programs at the university.
-The TCMP also offers the M.S.E. degree program in Civil Engineering (with a specialization in CE&M) for applicants who specifically require that their M.S.E. degree be in Civil Engineering (and not CE&M) for reasons such as scholarship sponsor compliance or active-duty military student rules.
-The M.S.E.
-(CE&M) is the preferred and recommended degree program for most M.S.E. applicants.
+Please see below for additional information about dual degree option.

 The information below describes the M.S.E. program and the available dual-degree options.
 Please read this entire information first along with this brochure outlining Guidelines for Applicants and Prospective Students.
 Then, if there are any additional questions, please visit the Frequently Asked Questions (FAQ) section and the main CEE admissions page.

-The M.S.E. program requires 30 credit hours of graduate work, including either a professional practice project, research project, or a thesis.
-At least two courses must be taken in areas other than construction, at least one which must be mathematically oriented.
+The M.S.E. program requires 26 credit hours of graduate work, including either a professional practice project, research project, or a thesis.
+One course (program elective) can be taken in an area related to CE&M. Students are also required to take two-one credit seminar courses in CE&M and related areas.

 The Graduate Record Examination (GRE) scores are highly encouraged (but not required) for applicants to join the M.S.E. program.
 Please see FAQs for an explanation.